 The ICF recommends closing out each session with a little space for clients to share and summarize any learning that was gained from the conversation.
 This helps the client to reflect back on what’s been covered, and to internalize their takeaways.

 It’s also a best practice to invite the client to commit to an action.
 Even if there doesn't appear to be an obvious action arising from the coaching conversation, it’s always a good idea to raise the question.

 A commitment to act won't always look like something you can check off a task-list.
 It may also include:

 - Thinking about something

 - Living with an idea

 - Learning something

 6. Can you tell me more about this?

 Diving deeper as a coach takes practice.
-It is normal for young coaches to take what a client has said and quickly move on, or jump into action planning.
+It is normal for new coaches to take what a client has said and quickly move on, or jump into action planning.
 But a deeper cut of coaching practice is to use all of your senses as a coach, to check in and see if you really have enough information to fully understand your client.

 Asking a client to say more sometimes gives them a gentle push to truly get clear on what they are talking about, as well as provide deeper understanding for you as coach.